intel/llvm/clang/docs/DPCPPToolsRFC.md

 inputs containing information relating to the target triple, architecture setting and offloading kind.

-The `clang-offload-packager` is run during \'fat object\' generation regardless of the number of device binaries being added to the conglomerate fat object.
+The `clang-offload-packager` is run during \'multi-targeted object\' generation regardless of the number of device binaries being added to the conglomerate multi-targeted object.
 The device binaries are contained in what is designated as an 'Offload Binary'.
 These binaries can reside in a variety of binary formats including Bitcode files, ELF objects, executables and shared objects, COFF objects, archives or